twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 (f \circ g)(x) = f(g(x))
 $$

+The same way, functions in programming can be composed to pipelines.

 ## Unix pipes

 As a design pattern in programming, they were popularized by [unix pipes], where a series of commands can be